katykoenig/machine-learning-for-public-policy/hw5/README.md

  ![alt text](https://raw.githubusercontent.com/katykoenig/machine-learning-for-public-policy/master/hw5/Precision-Recall-Curves/Precision-Recall%20decision_tree%20with%20%7B'criterion'%3A%20'gini'%2C%20'max_depth'%3A%2010%2C%20'min_samples_split'%3A%202%7D.png)
  ![alt text](https://raw.githubusercontent.com/katykoenig/machine-learning-for-public-policy/master/hw5/AUC-ROC-Plots/ROC%20logistic_regression%20with%20%7B'C'%3A%200.01%2C%20'penalty'%3A%20'l2'%2C%20'solver'%3A%20'lbfgs'%7D.png)

-In the shorter training term, with training data from January 2012 to April 2012 (evaluation from May 2012 to June 2012) and testing data being from July 2012 through October 2012 (evaluation from November 2012 December 2012), our logistic regression model performed the best in all metrics
+In the shorter training term, with training data from January 2012 to April 2012 (evaluation from May 2012 to June 2012) and testing data being from July 2012 through October 2012 (evaluation from November 2012 December 2012), our logistic regression model performed the best in all metrics.

-In the second timeframe with training data from January 2012 through October 2012 (evaluation from November 2012 to December 2012) and testing data from January 2013 through April 2013 (evaluation from May 2013 to June 2013), our ADA boosting model had the highest accuracy, precision, recall, AUC-ROC and F1 scores.
+In the second timeframe with training data from January 2012 through October 2012 (evaluation from November 2012 to December 2012) and testing data from January 2013 through April 2013 (evaluation from May 2013 to June 2013), our decision tree model with depth of 10 had the highest accuracy, precision, recall, AUC-ROC and F1 scores.

-When we look at larger training sets with training data from January 2012 to April 2013 (evaluation May 2013 to June 2013) to predict testing data from July 2013 through October 2013 (evaluation November 2013 to December 2013), the
+When we look at larger training sets with training data from January 2012 to April 2013 (evaluation May 2013 to June 2013) to predict testing data from July 2013 through October 2013 (evaluation November 2013 to December 2013), our decision tree model with depth of five performed the best on all evaluation metrics.

-gradient boosting model performed the best in the following metrics: accuracy, precision, recall, AUC-ROC score, F1 score while again one variant of our decision tree model produced the highest recall.

 The persistently high precision score reflects very few false positives.
 This is most likely due to the lack of positive labels the models gave.
 The overall low recall scores reflect the high number of false negatives labeled by the models.
 This is to be expected as we are evaluating the models at a low threshold of 5 percent.